goooooouwa/writings/resume.md

   * Shortened the user feedback cycle time, by doing user interviews before each iteration, and verifying the accuracy and prioritization of requirements through product prototypes and user validation before actual development.

-### ThoughtWorks School
+### Thoughtworks School

 2017/02/27 - 2018/09/30

 #### Project Description

-ThoughtWorks School is the ThoughtWorks China Capacity Building Team responsible for the culture and skill training for new hires.
+Thoughtworks School is the Thoughtworks China Capacity Building Team responsible for the culture and skill training for new hires.

 #### Personal responsibility

-In 2018, as the owner of agile training for graduates in China, in collaboration with the operations team and major business units, designed and implemented the 2018 ThoughtWorks China cultural and agile training program for more than 100 graduates nationwide.
+In 2018, as the owner of agile training for graduates in China, in collaboration with the operations team and major business units, designed and implemented the 2018 Thoughtworks China cultural and agile training program for more than 100 graduates nationwide.

-In 2017, as the main person in charge of agile training for Wuhan office, I was responsible for 2017 Wuhan graduate training program and 2017 ThoughtWorks Summer Coding Camp for more than 60 undergrad students in Wuhan.
+In 2017, as the main person in charge of agile training for Wuhan office, I was responsible for 2017 Wuhan graduate training program and 2017 Thoughtworks Summer Coding Camp for more than 60 undergrad students in Wuhan.

 #### Team contribution

-In the 2018 ThoughtWorks China cultural and agile training program, I directly participated in the following activities:
+In the 2018 Thoughtworks China cultural and agile training program, I directly participated in the following activities:

   1. Requirements gathering with various business units, as well as previous participants.